The Most Popular Cheeses In The World

 In the parts of the world where cheese is made, you will find different types favored in different regions.
 In the Mediterranean and Middle East, where preservation was a challenge in the hotter climate, cheese was made by heavily salting the curds, which is why feta is the most famous cheese from Greece.
 In the cooler parts of Europe (the Alps and north), where caves and ice provided refrigeration, a variety of fresher cheeses (like Gouda or Havarti) could be enjoyed.
 Naturally, when European immigrants came to America they brought their native preferences with them.

-This soft, buttery cheese is creamy and spreadable at room temperature.
+The Camembert is a soft, buttery cheese is creamy and spreadable at room temperature.
 It is almost identical to Brie, but comes from a different region of France (Normandy) and is typically made in smaller wheels.
 Both have a white, bloomy rind and rich, earthy mushroom flavor that gets stronger with age.

-Germany: Allgäu Emmental
+Germany: Allgäu Emmental Cheese

 The Most Popular Cheese in America